 Just like the drinking scene, one of the best things to do in Halifax is enjoy the foodie scene!
 While we only had a few meals in Halifax we can attest that the food scene here is no joke, we ate back to back delicious food and we highly encourage everyone to take full advantage of the fresh seafood caught off the shores of Nova Scotia.

 Just like the Good Cheer Trail has a passport for different places to grab a drink, there are actually two more food-oriented trails in Nova Scotia, The Lobster Trail and The Chowder Trail.
 Be sure not to miss grabbing a passport and try to collect stamps during your visit.

 Here were some of our favorite food experiences in Halifax.

-One of the best things to do in Halifax is actually get in a car and explore more of Nova Scotia!
-There are some incredible day trips from Halifax from fishing villages to lighthouses to the home of the highest tides in the world!
+One of the best ways to do all the great things to do in Halifax is by tour.
+Another is to is actually get in a car and explore more of Nova Scotia!
+There are some incredible tours of Halifax and day trips from Halifax from fishing villages to lighthouses to the home of the highest tides in the world!